Bartolomé de las Casas: Background and arrival in the New World

 Three years later, in 1502, Las Casas immigrated with his father to the island of Hispaniola, on the expedition of Nicolás de Ovando.
 Las Casas became a hacendado and slave owner, receiving a piece of land in the province of Cibao.
-He participated in slave raids and military expeditions against the native Taíno population of Hispaniola.
+He participated in slave raids and military expeditions against the Native population of Hispaniola.
 In 1506, he returned to Spain and completed his studies of canon law at Salamanca.
 That same year, he was ordained a deacon and then traveled to Rome, where he was ordained a secular priest in 1507.

 In September 1510, a group of Dominican friars arrived in Santo Domingo led by Pedro de Córdoba; appalled by the injustices they saw committed by the slave owners against the Indians, they decided to deny slave owners the right to confession.
 Las Casas was among those denied confession for this reason.
-In December 1511, a Dominican preacher Fray Antonio de Montesinos preached a fiery sermon that implicated the colonists in the genocide of the native peoples.
+In December 1511, a Dominican preacher Fray Antonio de Montesinos preached a fiery sermon that implicated the colonists in the genocide of the Native peoples.
 He is said to have preached: "Tell me by what right of justice do you hold these Indians in such a cruel and horrible servitude?
 On what authority have you waged such detestable wars against these people who dealt quietly and peacefully on their own lands?
 Wars in which you have destroyed such an infinite number of them by homicides and slaughters never heard of before.
 Why do you keep them so oppressed and exhausted, without giving them enough to eat or curing them of the sicknesses they incur from the excessive labor you give them, and they die, or rather you kill them, in order to extract and acquire gold every day."
 Las Casas himself argued against the Dominicans in favor of the justice of the encomienda.
 The colonists, led by Diego Columbus, dispatched a complaint against the Dominicans to the King, and the Dominicans were recalled from Hispaniola.